skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 }
 ```

-I'm not C++ man, so it was a little bit tricky for me to understand. `new` operator have a lot of variations.
-Current call is similar to so-called *placement new* operator.
+I'm not C++ man, so it was a little bit tricky for me to understand.
+Generally, `new` operator has a lot of variations.
+Current variant is similar to so-called *placement new* operator.

 ```c++
 void* operator new(std::size_t, void*)
 ```

 This version takes additional pointer parameter, which is used to refer to pre-allocated storage.
-So C++ class constructor uses this storage without allocating any other.
-The other effect, that the result of `new` isn't used.
+C++ class constructor uses this storage without allocating any other.
+The other effect, that there is no need to use returned result of `new`.
-It has the same reason, because *placement new* operator use pre-allocated storage the value (void *pointer) will be the same as parameter.
+It has the same reason, *placement new* operator uses pre-allocated storage via passed pointer, so returned pointer will be the same as argument.

 And in order to use this storage, `uint8_t *` pointer is casted to actual stored class: